jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 So you'll probably be familiar with the situation I'm talking about - you're responding to a support email, and you're having this dreaded deja vu feeling.

-You've sent that exact email before.
-You might even be using some sort of canned response, because g'dang you are just so sick of sending that exact email.
+You've definitely sent that exact email before.
+It's like groundhog day - every day you are responding to support requests you've handled dozens or even hundreds of times before.

-Support emails you can write in your sleep is like Ronny curling a 20 pound dumbbell - it's a light weight!
+Support emails you can write in your sleep, is like Ronny curling a 20 pound dumbbell!

 Again and again, you're lifting these light weights, and you gotta lift them all day in order to get the value.

-That is a light weight, heavy rep approach.
-It's exhausting, it uses up all your time, and it's not terribly helpful to our customers, either.
+It's exhausting, it uses up all your time, and it's not terribly helpful to your customers, either.

-Heavy weight support, by contrast, means systematically looking at the those support conversations we have again and again and creating useful resources to help educate our customers and get them going again.
+Heavy weight support, by contrast, means systematically looking at the those support conversations we have again and again and creating useful resources to help educate our customers and get them going.

-I just want to pause for a second and clarify that heavy weight support is not purely self-service.
+But heavy weight support is not purely self-service.
 We still send lots of emails and we even have phone support!

-The Heavy Weight approach is all about creating alternates to the higher-touch routes, so they are not the first option for a stuck customer.
-Think of it as having a first line of defense.
+Instead, it's all about creating alternates to the higher-touch routes, so they are not the first option for a stuck customer.
+Think of it as a first line of defense.

 ## Heavy Weight Examples